The Petrolhead's Guide to Stag Dos: Driving & Adrenaline

 The Ultimate War Game.

-Why just drive a tank when you can shoot things with it?
+Tank Driving is a stag do options that has always been popular, but Tank Paintball just takes it to the next level.
+After all, why would you want to just drive a tank when you can shoot things with it?
 This activity uses full-sized, ex-military tanks.
-You don't just drive; you crew the vehicle, aim the cannon, and fire giant paintballs at your mates in opposing tanks.
-It is the ultimate game of tag, played with 15-tonne war machines.
+You don't just drive; you crew the vehicle, aim the cannon, and fire giant paintballs at your mates who are driving around in opposing tanks.
+It is the ultimate game of tag, played with 15-tonne war machines, and it’s like nothing you’ve ever done before.

 APC Driving